 “THERE ARE FOUR LIGHTS!”

 Couldn’t find an HD copy, but here’s the scene anyway.
+It’s also on Netflix.

 It’s an amazing scene that would rouse the heart of even the most stoic or cynical of people.
 It is nothing short of a triumph of the human will against circumstances that should render a person into a shaking pile of incoherent wailing.
 Which is what makes it even more notable when, in the last scene of the episode, Picard talks to Counsellor Troi (Marina Sirtis), and admits to her that, during the last exchange, he did see five lights.